webrecorder/browsertrix-crawler/README.md

 One of the key nuances of browser-based crawling is determining when a page is finished loading.
 This can be configured with the `--waitUntil` flag.

-The default is `load`, which waits until page load, but for static sites, `--wait-until domcontentloaded` may be used to speed up the crawl (to avoid waiting for ads to load for example).
-The `--waitUntil networkidle` may make sense for sites where absolutely all requests must be waited until before proceeding.
+The default is `load,networkidle2`, which waits until page load and <=2 requests remain, but for static sites, `--wait-until domcontentloaded` may be used to speed up the crawl (to avoid waiting for ads to load for example). `--waitUntil networkidle0` may make sense for sites where absolutely all requests must be waited until before proceeding.

-See [page.goto waitUntil options](https://playwright.dev/docs/api/class-page#page-goto-option-wait-until) for more info on the options that can be used with this flag from the Playwright docs.
+See [page.goto waitUntil options](https://pptr.dev/api/puppeteer.page.goto#remarks) for more info on the options that can be used with this flag from the Puppeteer docs.

 The `--pageLoadTimeout`/`--timeout` option sets the timeout in seconds for page load, defaulting to 90 seconds.
 Behaviors will run on the page once either the page load condition or the page load timeout is met, whichever happens first.